 Marzipan

 When it comes to flavor, marzipan wins.
-Marzipan has an unmistakable nutty flavor that comes from the almonds or almond meal used in its preparation; this makes it perfect for adding a hint of sweetness to cakes or other pastries without being overly sugary.
+Marzipan has an unmistakable nutty flavor that comes from the almond meal used in its preparation; this makes it perfect for adding a hint of sweetness to cakes or other pastries without being overly sugary.

 Fondant